-A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Pages passed: 25/25.
-Pages checked were: 1.1-1.10, 2.1-2.7, 3.1-3.8.
-All pages checked had headers and lists that were able to be navigated by NVDA.
-The version used was the html and was checked using Google Chrome because the PDF version was not available for evaluation and the first three chapters were the only ones available for the html version.
-B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Lists passed 5/5.
-Lists found were on pages: 1.2, 1.3(5), 1.4(3), 1.5.
-All tables found were able to be recognized by NVDA and navigated with the L key and the I key.
-The version checked was the html version using Google Chrome.
-The PDF version was not available for evaluation.
-C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text N/A content that is compatible with assistive technology.
-Additional Information: No eReader application used.
+r r (t The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Fail Addition al Information: 0/44 pages pass. r c The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, Fail media player, or reader that offers this functionality).
+Additional Information: 0/10 lists pass.
+C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
+N/A Additional Information: Not using reader application.